Mohammed Abu: D.C. United (loan)

 On 2 March 2020, Abu was transferred to MLS club D.C.
 United on a one-year loan with a permanent option.

 However, the season was suspended due to the COVID-19 pandemic in North America, following the cancellation of several matches.
 He made his debut for the club, coming on as an 87th-minute substitute, in a 0–0 draw against FC Cincinnati on 22 August 2020.
 During a 2–2 draw against Toronto FC on 19 September 2020, he suffered a knee injury and was substituted at half time.
 After the match, Abu was ruled out for the rest of the season with a knee injury.
 At the end of the 2020 season, he had made six appearances in all competitions.
 Following this, his option was declined by D.C.
 United for the 2021 season.

 San Antonio FC

 On 19 July 2021, Abu signed with USL Championship side San Antonio FC.

+He announced his retirement on 29 March 2024.